Whether your laboratory must have ISO 15189 accreditation or chooses to because of its many benefits, the requirements are the same.

 Collection, transport and handling of samples

-If your organisation collects the samples, this is done by trained staff with access to current instructions for collection of various types of samples.
+If your organisation collects the samples, this is done by trained staff with access to current instructions for collecting and handling various types of samples.
 You also provide this information to anyone else who collects samples to send to your laboratory.

-You use the right methods based on client requirements and technical validity, including clinical utility.
+You use suitable methods based on client requirements and technical validity, including clinical utility.
 These may be commercial or in-house methods.
 Either way, you have made sure that the methods can accurately measure the quantity in the types of samples you receive.

 You have identified the critical control points in the methods.

-If you use commercial methods (approved by the TGA for diagnostic purposes) you verify that the methods work properly in your hands.
+If you use commercial methods (approved by the TGA for diagnostic purposes), you verify that the methods work correctly in your hands.
 When you subcontract any testing, processing or interpretation of results, you have a process in place to make sure these are valid.

 QC and proficiency testing

-You have a system of quality control testing and/or external quality assurance programs that ensures your test results are valid and you monitor the results for trends.
+You have a system of quality control testing and external quality assurance programs that ensures your test results are valid, and you monitor the QC results for trends.

 Recording and reporting test results

-You keep complete records of testing, including original observations, identity of the staff member, identity of any critical pieces of equipment and any other factors that can affect the test result significantly.
-Test reports are factual and can be understood by the client, whilst containing all required information.
+You keep complete records of testing, including original observations, staff identity, the identity of critical equipment and any other factors that can affect the test result significantly.
+Test reports are factual and can be understood by the client whilst containing all required information.

 Management and quality improvement

-Across the top of your technical arrangements for running the laboratory well, you have a management structure that supports the effective running of the laboratory.
-You have considered where conflicts of interest may arise within your organisation and you make sure that there are enough staff members to do the work.
-Key processes such as quoting and/or accepting new work, purchasing, subcontracting and customer feedback are planned and defined.
-You have documented all of your key processes (including the technical areas) and have a system to make sure staff can access up-to-date versions of all procedures.
+Across the top of your technical arrangements for running the laboratory well, you have a management structure that supports the laboratory’s effective running.
+You have considered where conflicts of interest may arise within your organisation, and you make sure that there are enough staff members to do the work.
+Key processes such as quoting and accepting new work, purchasing, subcontracting and customer feedback are planned and defined.
+You have documented all of your key processes (including the technical areas) and have a system to ensure staff can access up-to-date versions of all procedures.

-Details of the criteria can be found in the following documents:
+Find details of the accreditation criteria in the following documents: